 - Maintain our Membership records

-- Provide you with the discounts, offers, and information you’ve asked for, provide you with any help or support, and contact you in response to your communications with us
+- Provide you with the discounts, offers, and information you have asked for, provide you with any help or support, and contact you in response to your communications with us

 - Give you the best Member experience - including when you use our website - which can involve using any of your personal data for profiling activities so that we can send you tailored discounts and offers (to meet your own interests) but we also use anonymised data.
 However, you can opt out of profiling – see the Opting out of profiling section for this